Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 Welcome to **Snakes and Ladders**, a classic boardgame enjoyed by children and adults throughout the world.

-It's a game of simple logic and chance making it well suited to being a first application to develop when learning Python.
+It's a game of simple logic and chance, therefore is well suited to being a first application to develop when learning Python.

 I do hope you enjoy this take on the original.